 4.3.2.
-In Vitro Reduction of Cytochrome c in the Presence of NADH and MB

-In the presence of NADH, the slow autooxidation of NADH resulted in a certain degree of steady oxygen consumption (see Figure 8).
-The addition of MB enhanced the oxygen consumption and hence the autooxidation of NADH.
+In vitro Reduction of Cytochrome c in the Presence of NADH and MB oxygen consumption and hence the autooxidation of NADH.
 Ac-cyt. c in various concentrations decelerated the oxygen consumption implying that reduced MB can indeed transfer electrons to cyt c and the low rate of autoxidation of ac-cyt c can (transiently) lower the rate of superoxide formation.
-In the absence of other electron acceptors, O_2 can be reduced to superoxide, while the spontaneous dismutation of the latter will lead to the formation of H_2O_2 .
+In the absence of other electron acceptors, O_2 can be reduced to superoxide, while the spontaneous dismutation of the latter will lead to the formation of H2O2.
 This experiment is an indirect proof for the electron transport from NADH to MB and from reduced MB to cyt c.
 Reduction of MB and ac-cyt c by NADH was also demonstrated in Figure 9.
 In the presence of MB (2 μ M), the rate of ac-cyt c reduction was directly proportional to the NADH concentration.
 Similar results have already been published before [36], however, in the present context, it was necessary to confirm whether reduced MB is able to reduce ac-cyt c.
 These experiments again directly strengthened the notion that MB might indeed be beneficial in mitigating the bioenergetic burden of complex III inhibition.
 Even though the residual oxygen consumption may not afford to generate a proton gradient, the increased rate of respiration, which is a consequence of the increased rate of oxidation of reducing equivalents, would result in an increased rate of citric acid cycle.
 The latter, even with inactive oxidative phosphorylation machinery present, could produce a certain amount of ATP via substrate-level phosphorylation [37].